The pain of losing a loved one is intensified when the loss is caused by another’s negligence.

 - loss of consortium, companionship, comfort, instruction, guidance, counsel, training, and support the deceased person provided to his or her family

 Survivors can also receive damages if the deceased person provided elder or child care to another family member at least 50 percent of the time.
-There is no limit on a wrongful death claim for non-economic damages such as those related to pain and suffering.
+There is generally no limit on a wrongful death claim for non-economic damages such as those related to pain and suffering.

 Time Limit For Filing a Wrongful Death Claim

 In Missouri, there is a time limit of 3 years from the date of death for filing a wrongful death claim.
 If you fail to file a case within this time period, you may lose your right to compensation.
 If you have lost a loved one in an accident caused by another driver’s negligence, immediately consult our Wrongful Death Attorneys.
 Call The Hoffmann Law Firm, L.L.C. at (314) 361-4242 for a free consultation.